mahaloz/sailr-eval/README.md

 1. [Compilation](#compilation): a project described in the [targets](./targets) directory is downloaded, preprocessed, and compiled into object files.
 2. [Decompilation](#decompilation): decompilers [supported in sailreval](./sailreval/decompilers) are used to decompile the object files into C source files.
 3. [Measurement](#measuring): the preprocessed source and decompiled source are compared using [metrics](./sailreval/metrics) in `sailreval`.
-4. [Aggregation](#aggregating): the result from the measurement are normalized for functions that had a metric on all decompilers.
+4. [Aggregation](#aggregating): the results from the measurement are normalized for functions that had a metric on all decompilers.

-Each phase requires the phase directly before it to have run, however, you can skip phases if you manually provide the required files.
-For example, you can skip compilation phase if you already have the object files and preprocessed source.
+Each phase requires the phase directly before it runs; however, you can skip stages if you manually provide the required files.
+For example, you can skip the decompilation phase if you already have the object files and preprocessed source.

 ## Installation
 The `sailreval` package can be used in two ways: locally or in a docker container.
-If you plan on reproducing the results of the SAILR paper, or using some pre-packaged decompiler like Ghidra, than you will need both.
-Below are two methods for installing, one is heavy (docker and local) and one is light (only local).
+If you plan on reproducing the results of the SAILR paper or using some pre-packaged decompiler like Ghidra, then you will need both.
+Below are two methods for installing: one is heavy (docker and local), and one is light (only local).
 Make sure you have Docker installed on your system.

 ### Install Script (Recommended)